Marketing & Public Relations

 Tactics for attracting initial customers, primarily through content marketing and public relations.

 "New York Times bestselling author and social media expert Gary Vaynerchuk shares hard-won advice on how to connect with customers and beat the competition.
 A mash-up of the best elements of 'Crush It!' and 'The Thank You Economy' with a fresh spin, 'Jab, Jab, Jab, Right Hook' is a blueprint to social media marketing strategies that really works."
+(Paid link)

 Disclaimer: Inclusion in this directory does not constitute an endorsement.
 The materials linked to from this page are copyrighted to their respective owners.